Skip to main content

 With classes that develop critical thinking skills and a range of advanced coursework, the mathematics program can be tailored to suit your interests and goals.

 We offer both a major and a minor in mathematics.
+We offer concentrations in: Actuarial Mathematics, Applied Mathematics, Mathematical Data Science and Theoretical Mathematics.
 Students also have the option of a major in Actuarial Science and a concentration in Statistics.